ruffrey/betasac/README.md

+# betasac

-# Open source community website for developers to post their applications in beta.
+## Open source community website for developers to post beta testing notices

 Betasac exists to help you get the word out when your app is in alpha, beta or otherwise in need of testers.